LivePersonInc/developer-center/pages/Documents/RichMessaging/WhatsAppBusinessMessagesTemplates/reply-button-template.md

     <td>text</td>
     <td>
     The actual text of the headline.<br/>
-    The text can not be longer than 200 characters.
+    The text can not be longer than 1024 characters shared with the subtitle.
     </td>
     <td>String</td>
     <td>Y</td>